 What is a Cookies Policy?

-As noted above, a Cookies Policy is a public statement that gives specific information to your website visitors about the user data your cookies track, why that information is being tracked, and where that information is sent.
+A Cookies Policy is a public document that provides specific information to your website visitors about the user data your cookies track, why that information is being tracked, and where that information is sent.

 Our Cookies Policy Generator can create a custom and professional Cookies Policy for your website.

 At Step 1, add in information about your website.

 Answer some questions about your business.

 Enter an email address where you'd like to receive your Cookies Policy and click "Generate."

 Done!
 You'll be able to instantly access and download your new Cookies Policy.